Circle Dancing on the Web

 Brant Bambery, https://brantbambery.com/the-centrepiece/

-Dancing online may not work for everyone or for every type of folk dancing.
+Dancing online may not work for everyone or for every type of folk dancing, but there are a surprisingly large number of dance groups and dance styles now available online to choose from!
 I particularly enjoy circle dancing, also called sacred circle dancing, which happily still engages me in-the-moment even online.
 Circle dancing is a style of simple folk dancing that came out of the Findhorn Community in the UK in the 1970’s.
-It is based on older traditions, common to many cultures, for marking special occasions, rituals, strengthening community and encouraging togetherness.
+It is based on older traditions common to many cultures for marking special occasions, rituals, strengthening community and encouraging togetherness.
 In circle dance, no partners are needed.
 Each dance is taught before being danced.
 Steps and movements can be adapted to make them more accessible to people with physical limitations.

 Sources: